isomerpages/moe-bukitpanjangpri/_special-programmes/Eco Stewardship.md

 tier 1 events e.g. World Water Week, Earth week, Biodiversity week, etc to better understand the objectives of each of the event.</p>
 <p>Tier 2 events will provide opportunities for the students as a level to
-embark on projects e.g. upcycling project for 5, Entrepenurial day for P5, which will allow them to show and practice what they have learnt via actions.</p>
+embark on projects e.g. upcycling project for P3, Changemakers@BPPS, which will allow them to show and practice what they have learnt via actions.</p>
-<p>Tier 3 events will target a smaller group of students e.g. Green ambassadors
+<p>Tier 3 events will target a smaller group of students e.g. Environment
-and Environmental Science Club students.
+monitors and Environmental Science Club students.
 These events will allow them to carry out the 5 practices of exemplary leadership.
 They will internalise their learning and promote Environmental Education whenever possible.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Tiered%20Approach.png">